kganeshk7/gk0624/README.md

 All Junit Test cases are passing as expected.

-# If Invalid request is sent over API then API resonse would tell what parameter user is missing

-Example :

-Request :

 ````
+# If Invalid request is passed via API then response would be 400 and will tell what parameter is missing
 ```
+Request :
 {

     "rentalDays": 3,